5 Key Decisions That Make or Break You as a Leader

 The best leaders work hard at strengthening their effectiveness and the effectiveness of their teams and colleagues as decision-makers.
 They also are uniquely attuned to the 5 key decisions that change the fate of careers and organizations.

-5 Decisions that Make or Break You as a Leader:
+Decisions that Make or Break You as a Leader

 1. Hiring for character.
 Hiring decisions are the most difficult of all.
-Often, managers are challenged to make judgement calls on limited data.
-The interview process is short and our ability to assess the skills, abilities and character of individuals is challenged in the interview setting.
+Often, managers are challenged to make judgment calls on limited data.
+The interview process is short and our ability to assess the skills, abilities, and character of individuals is challenged in the interview setting.